4

 Meals: B

-The terrain becomes much easier today as you walk the last part of the Camino Norte and join up with the Camino Frances.
+The terrain becomes much easier today as you walk the last part of the Camino Norte and join the Camino Frances.
 You can stop at one of many villages for lunch.
 Crossing over the River Seco on the Magdalena Bridge you will reach Furelos and onto Arzúa in the province of La Coruña.
 Distance: 24km/14.9mi

 Meals: B

 Today’s walk will bring you to the small town of Rua which has a population of only 50 people.
 The walk today is lovely, as you pass large green fields and rural landscapes.
-Distance: 20km/12.5mi
+Distance: 18km/11.2mi

 Meals: B

 Today you will pass many ancient sites including monuments, chapels and bridges – all have a story to tell.
 Follow country lanes and forest paths through increasingly populated countryside.
 The last day on the trail is always a special one.
 Continue downhill to the city.
-Arriving in the fabled Santiago de Compostela there is plenty to see and do – or simply relax and celebrate the end of the journey.
+Arriving in the fabled Santiago de Compostela there is plenty to see and do, or simply relax and celebrate the end of the journey.
 Distance: 20km/12.5mi

 Meals: B